microsoft/MLOpsPython/docs/code_description.md

 │   ├── util              <- Python script for various utility operations specific to this ML project.
 ├── docs                  <- Extensive markdown documentation for entire project.
 ├── environment_setup     <- The top-level folder for everything related to infrastructure.
 │   ├── arm-templates     <- Azure Resource Manager(ARM) templates to build infrastructure needed for this project.
+│   ├── tf-templates      <- Terraform templates to build infrastructure needed for this project.
 ├── experimentation       <- Jupyter notebooks with ML experimentation code.
 ├── ml_service            <- The top-level folder for all Azure Machine Learning resources.
 │   ├── pipelines         <- Python script that builds Azure Machine Learning pipelines.